The Cat and the Secret of Land Value

 Addressing bias

-According to behavioural economist Daniel Kahneman, we tend to exhibit a stronger bias toward loss—known as “loss aversion”—than toward gain.
-This bias significantly influences our decision-making.
-Initially, it may seem beneficial to be overly cautious, as common sense suggests that careful consideration of financial decisions is wise.
-However, this tendency can lead to poor judgment in certain situations, as illustrated by gamblers who obsessively chase after their initial losses while ignoring the more rational option of accepting a loss and walking away (Kahneman, 2011).
-In contrast, an AI algorithm would evaluate the odds and would likely accept the initial loss if it determined that doing so was the best course of action for maximizing long-term gains.
-Humans, on the other hand, often struggle with this due to the emotional weight of the initial loss, often reacting with the fast thinking, emotion-led reactionary part of our decision-making dual apparatus ( the other being the slow rational side).
+However, this tendency can lead to poor judgment in certain situations, as illustrated by gamblers who obsessively chase losses while ignoring the more rational option of accepting a loss and walking away (Kahneman, 2011).
+In contrast, an AI algorithm would evaluate the odds and likely accept the initial loss if it determined that doing so was the best course for maximising long-term gains.

 So, with this in mind, to counter the loss, we need a greater gain.
 Thus, in this report, I figured four carrots to the one stick.
 This is so important to creating societal jewels (i.e., the NHS) that can be justified to the majority over the small minority of self-seeking short-termists ( and we will see in the paper that all benefit long-term, again, the NHS).

 Though it should be stated that any welfare fiscal spending cannot show a direct profit by its very nature, it’s once, twice, thrice removed.
 The measurement of GDP growth is only seen as a fiscal measurement of ‘production’ ( highlighted as the definition of production has been constantly manipulated; for example, only recently has rentier landlordism been included as a product, even though its extraction, nothing is actually created).
-The separation of generations cared for, educated from birth to grave, kept healthy, has food, shelter, warmth and no fear of retirement to concentrate on producing measurable wealth during the hours of productive employment.

 Not all can be commodified for direct profit, but what can be produced unhindered by welfare concerns will be measurably more efficient in final output.
-A sick hungry workforce is absent in mind and body.
+A sick, hungry workforce is absent in mind and body”.

 Próblēma, “anything thrown forward,